About These Rules

 Replacement effects watch for a specific event and replace it with a different event.
 They use words like "instead," "as," or "skip."
 For example, "If you would draw a card, instead..."
 Replacement effects don't use the stack and happen as the event occurs, not after.

-What is the difference between "may" and "must" abilities?
+What is the difference between 'may' and 'must' abilities?

 Abilities with "may" are optional - you choose whether to perform them.
 Abilities without "may" are mandatory - you must perform them even if it's bad for you.
 For example, "Draw a card" is mandatory, while "You may draw a card" is optional.